-There is something called the Homestead Exemption which makes it more difficult for a creditor to sell your property.
-Even if the real estate is sold, you have certain rights to pay money to get the property back.
+The Homestead Exemption makes it more difficult for a creditor if the property is your primary home, even if they have a judgment lien.
+Even if the real estate is sold, you may be able to pay money to get your home back.

-In Illinois, if you live on real estate as your home, you get the Homestead Exemption.
-The home cannot be sold to satisfy the lien if the amount of your equity interest (the value of the home - what you owe on the home) in the home is less than the exemption amount.
+In Illinois, the Homestead Exemption stops your primary home from being sold to satisfy the lien if your equity interest in the home is less than the exemption amount.

 The value amount of the exemption is $15,000 for a single person, and $30,000 for a married couple who own the home together.
-This amount must be compared to the debtor's equity interest in the property.
-The equity interest is the value of the real estate minus any amount you owe on the home.
-If the equity interest is less than the exemption, there cannot be a forced sale of the house to satisfy the lien.
+If the equity interest is less than the exemption amount, there cannot be a forced sale of the house.